Frequently Asked Questions About our Dolphin Swim Tours Panama City Florida

 How long will I be in the water with the dolphins?

 We will get you as close to the dolphins as possible (without harassing them) and you will have the opportunity to get in the water.
 Since the dolphins are always in movement, it is not easy to predict how long they will stay around you.
 This will depend on their mood, the nature of their activities at the time and the level of interest (if any) they have for you.You may stay in the water until they leave the area and this is typically between a minute or so up to 20 minutes occasionally.
-When the dolphins leave the area, we get you back on board and move the boat to where they are.
-Since we do not feed the wild dolphins (it is illegal and dangerous to do so), we cannot keep them by the boat without their consent..
+When the dolphins leave the area, we get you back on board and move the boat to a different location.
+Since we do not feed the wild dolphins during our dolphin tours (it is illegal and dangerous to do so), we cannot keep them by the boat without their consent..

 What about sharks?

 Did you drive to the dock?
 Do you drive to go to work?
-Do you know what the odds are of you getting injured in a car crash versus the odds of you getting injured in a shark attack?
-In 2012, there were 35’000 fatalities on the road in the US but you still enjoy driving down the highway!
-Since we have started our dolphin tours in1994, no one was ever hurt by a shark off of our beaches and we had an estimate of 20 million swimmers in the area since then.
+Do you know what the odds are of you getting injured in a car crash versus getting injured in a shark attack?
+In average, there are in excess of 30’000 fatalities on the road in the US yearly.
+But you are not overly concerned about driving!
+Since we have started our dolphin tours in1994, no one was ever hurt by a shark off of our beaches and we have roughly one million swimmers in the area yearly in our area.

 How deep is the water?

 The bottlenose dolphin population of the Panama City area is found mostly in shallow water.
 They feed along the beaches and inside the bay.
-We are almost always within 100 to 200 yards of the beach in 3 to 30 feet of water.
+During our dolphin tours, we are almost always within 100 to 200 yards of the beach in 3 to 30 feet of water.
 There is a big difference between 3 and 7 feet because most people can stand in 3 feet of water but not in 7 feet.
-As soon as the water gets over your head, be it 7 or 700 feet, you are in deep water.
+As soon as the water is over your head, be it 7 or 700 feet, you are in deep water.

 What is your bad weather policy?